inspec/inspec-aws/docs/resources/aws_apigateway_client_certificates.md

 # aws_apigateway_client_certificates

-Use the `aws_apigateway_client_certificates` InSpec audit resource to test properties of the plural AWS APIGateway ClientCertificate.
+Use the `aws_apigateway_client_certificates` InSpec audit resource to test properties of multiple AWS API Gateway client certificates.

-The AWS::ApiGateway::ClientCertificate resource creates a client certificate that API Gateway uses to configure client-side SSL authentication for sending requests to the integration endpoint.
+The `AWS::ApiGateway::ClientCertificate` resource creates a client certificate that API Gateway uses to configure client-side SSL authentication for sending requests to the integration endpoint.

 ## Syntax